Weed seasons: understanding the best time to grow cannabis in America

 Summer to early fall: vegetative stage

-If you aren't working with exclusively female plants, you'll need to get rid of the males before they have a chance to pollinate the females (and wreck your harvest).
-“Even feminized seeds can have up to 10% males in the mix so it's important to inspect your plants every day as they start to show their sex.
-Also important to note is that a stressed female plant can produce male branches or 'hermaphrodites', so even if you know she's a girl, you have to check daily,” advised Sara Rotman, a veteran grower and founder of Wellfounded Botanicals.
+If you aren't working with exclusively female plants, you'll need to eliminate the males before they can pollinate the females and wreck your harvest.
+“Even feminized seeds can have up to 10% males in the mix, so it's important to inspect your plants daily as they start to show their sex.
+Also important to note is that a stressed female plant can produce male branches or 'hermaphrodites,' so even if you know she's a girl, you must check daily,” advised Sara Rotman, a veteran grower and founder of Wellfounded Botanicals.

 A photoperiod plant will continue to live its best vegetative life until the light-to-dark ratio starts to tip in favor of darkness.
-When photoperiod plants start getting 12 hours of darkness, they will move into their final phase — and perhaps the most exciting for growers — the flowering stage.
+When photoperiod plants get 12 hours of darkness, they will move into their final phase — and perhaps the most exciting for growers — the flowering stage.

 Fall: flowering stage

-• Flower initiation: You'll start to see white, hairy pistils developing, hinting at the buds to come.
+• Flower initiation: You'll see white, hairy pistils developing, hinting at the buds to come.
 The plant will continue to grow, but growth will start to slow down.

-• Mid-flowering: You will start to see the buds take shape, and the plant will stop growing.
+• Mid-flowering: You will see the buds take shape, and the plant will stop growing.

-• Late-flowering/ripening: The flowers will really fatten up, becoming sticky and very covered in trichomes.
-When the pistils turn from white to brown, you can start to think about a harvest.
+• Late-flowering/ripening: The flowers will fatten up, becoming sticky and covered in trichomes.
+When the pistils turn white to brown, you can start thinking about harvesting.

-As the flowers fatten up, they might become too heavy for the branches to handle, and growers often give their plants some help with a trellis, bamboo canes, or another form of support.
+As the flowers fatten up, they might become too heavy for the branches to handle, and growers often help their plants with a trellis, bamboo canes, or another form of support.
 Extra nutrients like phosphorus are often given during the flowering stage.

 Mid-to-late fall: harvest season